yaogara/yaogara-ark/content/practices/prayer-intention-ceremony.md

 ---

+## Related Articles

+- [[Voices of the Elders: Oral Testimonies of Amazonian Teacher Plants]] gathers first-hand accounts of prayer-led ceremony from tradition bearers.
+- [[Myths of Plant Origin in Amazonia]] provides narrative context for the ceremonial invocations described here.
+- [[Biocultural Rights and Indigenous Knowledge of Amazonian Teacher Plants]] outlines governance frameworks that protect the ritual authorship of prayers and icaros.
+- [[Ayahuasca Overview]] introduces new readers to the brew at the center of many intention-driven ceremonies.
+- [[Sacred Plant Reforestation Projects (Ayahuasca and Chacruna)]] documents stewardship efforts that sustain the plant allies invoked in prayer.
+- [[Sustainable Harvesting of Banisteriopsis caapi and Psychotria viridis]] offers sourcing guidelines aligned with the ethical commitments highlighted in this practice guide.

+---

 ## References
 1. "Plantas con madre": plants that teach and guide in the shamanic initiation process and apprenticeship of traditional medicine in Amazonian societies. https://pubmed.ncbi.nlm.nih.gov/21295130/
 2. Amazonian Medicine and the Psychedelic Revival. https://pmc.ncbi.nlm.nih.gov/articles/PMC8210416/